 If you satisfy the above eligibility criteria for enrolment into a course, to request a permission code for a CECS Course (i.e. courses codes with COMP, ENGN or CECS) you will need to complete our online Permission Code Request form for each course that you require a permission code for.
 That is - if you need a permission code for two different courses, you will need to lodge two separate applications with supporting documentation that is relevant to that specific permission code request.

-Once we receive your form, Student Services will send your request and all supporting information to the Course Convenor for assessment and a final decision.
-Your Course Convenor will then confirm their decision in writing to Student Services and we will email you directly with the outcome (see the workflow below).
+Once we receive your form, Student Services will send your request and all supporting information to the Course Convener for assessment and a final decision.
+Your Course Convener will then confirm their decision in writing to Student Services and we will email you directly with the outcome (see the workflow below).

-Can I contact the Course Convenor directly for permission to enrol into their course?
+Can I contact the Course Convener directly for permission to enrol into their course?

-Can I appeal the Course Convenor’s decision if my application is denied?
+Can I appeal the Course Convener’s decision if my application is denied?